Dragon Ball Z: Bardock – The Father of Goku: Funimation dub soundtrack

-However, the TV special on Double Feature, there is an alternate audio track containing the English dub with original Japanese background music by Shunsuke Kikuchi.
+However, on the Double Feature DVD/Blu-ray sets, there is an alternate audio track containing the English dub with original Japanese background music by Shunsuke Kikuchi.

 Reception

 Critical response

 Chris Beveridge of Mania.com says that "Bardock getting explored a bit more is definitely a positive, and surely could carry an arc himself if not more in giving us the Saiyan view of things pre-Freeza and though the early part of it."

 Box office

 On November 3 and 5, 2018 it had a joint limited theatrical release with a film Dragon Ball Z: Fusion Reborn (1995), titled as Dragon Ball Z: Saiyan Double Feature, by Fathom Events in the United States due to the upcoming release of Dragon Ball Super: Broly (2018).
 According to Box Office Mojo, as of November 7, the Saiyan Double Feature made a revenue of $540,707.

 Releases

-It was released on VHS in North America in November 2000, then on DVD in January 2001.
+It was released on VHS in North America in November 21, 2000, then on DVD in January 2001.
 They later released the double feature with a first special and The History of Trunks with digitally remastered widescreen format on DVD on February 19, 2008, then on Blu-ray released on July 15, 2008.
 The first special was re-released to DVD on September 15, 2009, in a remastered-widescreen single-disc edition.